Learn to create SSL Certificate for Apache Server

 -out means where to place our certificate.

 Once you run this command you will asked to provide some information , provide the information & your certificate will be created.

 After generating the certificate, we need to add in to our apache server.
 Open ‘/etc/httpd/conf.d/ssl.conf’ & we will make some changes to it

 Now search for the line with ‘VirtualHost _default_:443’ & change the server name to one you used as common name on your ssl certificate (test1.com), so it look like

 Next we will add the path to our certificate & Private Key,

 After making these changes, save & exit the file.
 Restart your apache service

 & now open your web browser & try accessing your website using https,

-Voila, its works, this completes out tutorial.
+Voila, its works, this completes our tutorial on how to create SSL Certificate for Apache server.
 Please feel free to mention any queries/comments in the comment box down below.